A lady experiencing back pain

 • Dehydration.
 Alcohol is a diuretic, meaning it increases urine production and leaves us feeling dehydrated.
 Dehydration affects several systems in our body, including our spinal discs, making them more susceptible to injury or sensitivity.

 • Kidney damage and constipation.
 If we picture our organs’ locations in our body and think about where the kidneys are in relation to our back, it makes sense that we might feel some discomfort or pain in that area.
-After all, our bodies are all one unit!
+Our bodies are all one unit, afterall!
 Alcohol can cause kidney damage and slow down our metabolism, which can cause constipation.
-These conditions are both related to back pain, particularly lower back pain.
+These conditions are both related to back pain (particularly lower back pain).

-While moderate alcohol consumption can temporarily exacerbate existing back issues, excessive and chronic alcohol use significantly increases the risk and severity of new back problems.
+While moderate alcohol consumption can temporarily exacerbate existing back issues, excessive and chronic alcohol use significantly increases the risk and severity of new back problems from arising.

 There are many reasons for back pain.
 Our back is pretty much a hub for our body’s nerves.
 Let’s discuss a few other conditions, such as sciatica and gastritis, that could be responsible for back pain or discomfort.

-If you’re experiencing any of these symptoms, it’s a wise idea to contact your healthcare provider for a professional diagnosis and treatment recommendations, as not all back issues are related to drinking alcohol.
-Either way, good for you for taking control of your health!
+If you’re experiencing any of these symptoms, it’s a good idea to contact your healthcare provider for a professional diagnosis and treatment recommendations, as not all back issues are related to drinking alcohol.
+Either way, good for you taking control of your health!

 Sciatica